 In 2016, CAL launched the Teaching Artist Professionalization Initiative, designed to create and implement a complete system to effectively prepare, professionalize, and recognize teaching artists’ unique skill sets.
 This program consists of a modular curriculum, a corresponding credentialing system that employs competency-based digital badging, and a framework for teaching artist’s development for arts-integration and classroom preparedness.
 Each module of the curriculum builds best practices and develops measurable outcomes for the preparation of teaching artists.

 All participants who successfully complete each module and the corresponding assessment piece will be awarded a digital badge representing their knowledge and competency.
 A digital badge provides evidence of achievement as a result of participation and specific accomplishments completed during and after each module.
-Digital badges may be included in an online portfolio and/or other micro-credentialing sites, such as Mozilla Backpack.
+Digital badges may be included in an online portfolio, Linkedin, resume's, and all social media platforms.

 If at any point you have questions or would value observing Center for Arts-Inspired Learning artists at work, please contact Artistic Manager Emma Parker at 216.561.5005 x 23 or firstname.lastname@example.org.